shlomimatichin/Pymake3/docs/manual.md

 ### Defining a target

-A pymake target is defined by applying the `@target` decorator to a function:
+A pymake2 target is defined by applying the `@target` decorator to a function:

 ```python
 @target